Podcasts & RSS Feeds

 Most Active Stories

-Last week's challenge: Start with the word VOLUNTEERS.
-Change one letter to a G and you can rearrange the result to spell a two-word phrase (three letters, seven letters) for what someone might do before speaking in public.
-What is it?
+Last week's challenge: Start with the word "postseason".
+Drop one letter and you can rearrange the result to spell a word that names certain utensils you might have in a kitchen drawer.
+What are they?

-Answer: If you change the L to a G, you can spell GET NERVOUS.
+Answer: If you drop an S, you can spell TEASPOONS.

 This week's challenge